 Anyway, All I had to do to turn my Android Device into my PC speaker are simple.
 I got an Android Application and a Windows variant of that same application…SIMPLE right?
 Okay, Lets dive into the whole story.

-2. Launch the app and head to AudioRelay.net and download the Windows Version
+Launch the app and head to AudioRelay.net and download the Windows Version which is 100% free

-When you first launch the android app, it will try to locate it’s Windows PC version and get it’s IP address so It can connect.
-But if this operation fails, simply click on the top menu (three dots) and then click on “Connect Manually” which will open a pop where you can enter the IP address.
+When you first launch the android app, it will try to locate it’s Windows PC version and get it’s IP address so It can connect with it automatically.
+But if this operation fails, simply click on the top menu (three dots) and then click on “Connect Manually” which will open a pop up box where you can enter the IP address.